-The Queen’s degree in Computer Science explores the science and the principles that underlie all of computing.
+A Computing major in Fundamental Computation explores the science and the principles that underlie all of computing.
 It provides broad training with the opportunity to focus on specific areas such as artificial intelligence, human-computer interaction, computing theory, and programming languages.
-From software developer to systems analyst, information architect to database administrator, graduates are well-prepared for any number of careers in the technology industry and beyond.Computer Science Details
+From software developer to systems analyst, information architect to database administrator, graduates are well-prepared for any number of careers in the technology industry and beyond.Fundamental Computation Details

 The Computing and Mathematics Specialization is intended for students aiming at graduate work in the theory of Computing or in an applied area of Computing that requires significant mathematical expertise, such as communications, optimization, security, or biomedical computing.
 This program will give students a potent combination of Computer Science and Mathematics as it relates to research in Computing, and will prepare graduates well for advanced degrees or careers in a variety of areas in industry.Computing and Mathematics Details

 Data analytics is a new way of understanding complex systems by building computational models that are consistent with the observed data about those systems.
 It is a critical component of the operation of businesses and governments, as well as an important research tool.
 Data analytics is used for applications such as understanding customers, making effective investment decisions, recommending shows on platforms like Netflix, detecting cyber-intrusions or financial fraud, and much more.Data Analytics Details